 Thirty years after its founding, both the Institute and the Lecture Programme were “gifted to the Royal Institution of Chartered Surveyors” who continue to expand what Jonathan Harris created nearly 40 years ago.

-Now the Harris Foundation for Lifelong Learning has evolved to support learning and education amongst members of the wider society.
+The Harris Foundation for Lifelong Learning, in turn, evolved to support learning and education amongst members of the wider society.

 Jonathan Harris CBE

 Gillian Guy CBE